BuzzingPixelFabricator/fab-project/readme.md

 To get started with this project, copy the following files and directories from this repository to your project:

 - `assetsSource`
-- `gitignore` (may require merging with your existing gitignore)
+- `.gitignore` (may require merging with your existing .gitignore)
+- `.editorconfig`
+- `.gitattributes` (may require merging with an existing .gitattributes)
 - `.jscs.json` (can be edited to match your prefered code style)
 - `.jshintrc` (can be edited to match your prefered code style)
 - `Gruntfile.js`
 - `package.json`
 - `project.json`
-- `projectOverrides.json.sample` (Anyone working on the project can remove `.sample` and overrided things locally in their environment)
+- `projectOverrides.json.sample` (Anyone working on the project can remove `.sample` and override things locally in their environment)

 Now: